LAINTYPES: Good enough descriptive types for Common Lisp

 List

-that need to be handled, other symbols are either functions
+of special forms that need to be handled, other symbols are either functions

 or macros.
 Thse can be input into the type database, and don't need their own